 Words related to argument

 De Vaan says arguere is probably "a denominative verb 'to make bright, enlighten' to an adj. *argu- 'bright' as continued in argutus and outside Italic."
 He cites a closely similar formation in Hittite arkuuae- "to make a plea."
-Meaning "to oppose, dispute, contend in argument" is from late 14c.
+The meaning "to oppose, dispute, contend in argument" is from late 14c.
 Related: Argued; arguing.